Flyers coach Tortorella defends Provorov’s Pride boycott

 ”Provy did nothing wrong,” Tortorella said Thursday. ”Just because you don’t agree with his decision doesn’t mean he did anything wrong.”

-Before a game Tuesday night against the Anaheim Ducks, the 26-year-old Provorov sat out warmups, during which the Flyers wore Pride-themed jerseys and used sticks wrapped in rainbow tape.
+Before Tuesday’s game against the Anaheim Ducks, the 26-year-old Provorov sat out warmups, during which the Flyers wore Pride-themed jerseys and used sticks wrapped in rainbow tape.

 Provorov is Russian Orthodox, and said after the game that he respected ” everybody’s choices.”